Machine Learning Techniques for Intermediate Mass Gap Lepton Partner Searches at the Large Hadron Collider: Simulation and BDT Analysis

-For cases with $m_{\tilde \ell} = 110~\gev$ and larger mass gaps, $m_{\tilde \ell} - m_X > 30 ~\gev$, we see that the BDT trained on the benchmark spectrum, $m_{\tilde \ell} = 110~\gev$ and $m_{\tilde \ell} - m_X = 30 ~\gev$, maintains robust sensitivity to scalar muon production even with some degradation as the mass gaps become larger.
+For cases with $M_{\tilde \ell} = 110~\gev$ and larger mass gaps, $M_{\tilde \ell} - M_X > 30 ~\gev$, we see that the BDT trained on the benchmark spectrum, $M_{\tilde \ell} = 110~\gev$ and $M_{\tilde \ell} - M_X = 30 ~\gev$, maintains robust sensitivity to scalar muon production even with some degradation as the mass gaps become larger.
 Alternatively, when training the BDT individually for each benchmark, we see that the sensitivity is enhanced at larger mass splittings due to the improved separation of signal from background in the kinematic distributions.
-Although mass gaps $m_{\tilde \ell} - m_X = 50, 60~\gev$ are currently excluded for $m_{\tilde \ell} = 110~\gev$, the signal significance we project for the BDT analysis of these cases is considerably larger than in the most stringent LHC constraints from Ref.~\cite{ATLAS:2022hbt}, which exclude mass splittings of $\sim 50~\gev$ at $\sim 2\sigma$.
-Similar dependencies of the sensitivity in the BDT analysis on the mass splitting can be seen for $m_{\tilde \ell} = 160~\gev$, however the BDT trained on the benchmark mass spectrum is only sensitive to the scenario with the same mass splitting of $m_{\tilde \ell} - m_X = 30 ~\gev$.
+Although mass gaps $M_{\tilde \ell} - M_X = 50, 60~\gev$ are currently excluded for $M_{\tilde \ell} = 110~\gev$, the signal significance we project for the BDT analysis of these cases is considerably larger than in the most stringent LHC constraints from Ref.~\cite{ATLAS:2022hbt}, which exclude mass splittings of $\sim 50~\gev$ at $\sim 2\sigma$.
+Similar dependencies of the sensitivity in the BDT analysis on the mass splitting can be seen for $M_{\tilde \ell} = 160~\gev$, however the BDT trained on the benchmark mass spectrum is only sensitive to the scenario with the same mass splitting of $M_{\tilde \ell} - M_X = 30 ~\gev$.
 When the BDT is retrained for each mass spectrum, we see the BDT could be sensitive to the full range of mass splittings from $30 ~\gev$ to $60 ~\gev$, none of which are currently constrained by LHC searches.

-For $m_{\tilde \ell} = 300~\gev$, we never find $S \div (1+B)$ much larger than $0.15$, implying that a BDT search using these precuts might be difficult even at higher luminosity.
-But it is worth nothing that, for such a large lepton partner mass, the cross section for signal events to pass the precuts is much smaller than each of the backgrounds, with the total background well over two orders of magnitude larger than the signal, after imposing the precuts.
-The precuts were imposed precisely to eliminate this hierarchy, and we see that the precuts chosen to be adequate for $m_{\tilde \ell} = 110~\gev$ do not achieve this purpose if the lepton partner mass is much heavier.
-Better prospects would likely lie in developing more aggressive precuts to study this higher mass range (likely using higher luminosity), but that is beyond the scope of this work.
-In particular, training a BDT after the imposition of more aggressive precuts would likely require a much larger sample of simulated events.
+For $M_{\tilde \ell} = 300~\gev$, we never find $S \div (1+B)$ much larger than $0.15$, implying that a BDT search using these precuts might be difficult even at higher luminosity.
+But it is worth noting that, for such a large lepton partner mass, the cross section for signal events to pass the precuts is much smaller than each of the backgrounds, with the total background well over two orders of magnitude larger than the signal, after imposing the precuts.
+The precuts were imposed precisely to eliminate this hierarchy, and we see that the precuts chosen to be adequate for $M_{\tilde \ell} = 110~\gev$ do not achieve this purpose if the lepton partner mass is much heavier.